MorganBergen/embedded-systems/README.md

 6.  [board to board communication](./src/lab09/)
 7.  [implement an RC car’s components](./src/milestone01/)

--  introduction to c programming
--  introduction to the embedded software development enviroment - sensor reading
--  servo moto control - timers
--  introduction to embedded linux - linux scheduler
--  real time dnn inference
--  self driving car
--  microcontrollers and embedded processors for interacting with the physical enviroment using i/o devices

 **material**

 the purpose of this repository is to illustrate material pertaining to the course embedded systems.
 An embedded system is an intelligent system with special-purpose computation capabilities, (e.g. smart appliance, cars, medical devices, etc.)  The material will cover the hardware and software architecture of embedded systems, as how to program a microprocessor to interact with the physical world through sensors and actuators.